A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: The Model

 The density operator obeys the von Neumann equation \cite{Gyulassy:1982pe}:

 where $H$ is the Hamiltonian of the full system

 $K_{i}$ is the kinetic energy operator of the particle $i$ and $V_{ij}$ is the interaction between the particles $i$ and $j$.
-Quarkonia, like a $J/\psi$, are two body objects described by the two-body density operator $\rho^{\Phi} =|\Phi><\Phi|$. $\Phi$ is the wave function of the eigenstate $\Phi$ of the two body \Q system.
+Quarkonia, like a $J/\psi$, are two-body objects described by the two-body density operator $\rho^{\Phi} =|\Phi><\Phi|$. $\Phi$ is the wave function of the eigen state $\Phi$ of the two-body \Q system.
 Thus

-where the trace is taken over all N-body coordinates (which includes the $Q$ and $\bar{Q}$ degrees of freedom), measures the probability of finding the $Q$ and the $\bar Q$ at time t in the eigenstate $|\Phi>$.
+where the trace is taken over all N-body coordinates (which include the $Q$ and $\bar{Q}$ degrees of freedom), measures the probability of finding the $Q$ and the $\bar Q$ at time t in the eigen state $|\Phi>$.
+In the case where several $Q\bar{Q}$ pairs are present in the system, this definition extends to the average number of $\Phi$-states which can be measured at the time of the projection, including possible interferences and taking into account the rare cases where several $\Phi$-states could be measured simultaneously.
 We are in particular interested in the value of $P^\Phi(t\to +\infty)$, as it corresponds to experimental measurements.
-From the viewpoint of heavy quarks, our standard EPOS2+MC@HQ is quite similar to an intranuclear cascade model to which the Remler algorithm was originally applied: In heavy ion reactions the QGP expands until hadronization.
-Without potential the distance between the $Q$ and $\bar Q$ quarks increases and at the end of the QGP expansion it is large with respect to the radius of the eigen state $\Phi$.
+From the viewpoint of heavy quarks, our standard EPOS2+MC@sHQ is quite similar to an intranuclear cascade model to which the Remler algorithm was originally applied: In heavy ion reactions the QGP expands until hadronization.
+Propagating Q and $\bar Q$ as classical particles without potential, the distance between the $Q$ and $\bar Q$ quarks increases and at the end of the QGP expansion it is large with respect to the radius of the eigen state $\Phi$.
 Therefore $P^{\Phi}(t\to\infty)$ tends to zero.
-To circumvent this issue, we resort to the method of Remler's original work: We express the probability to observe $Q\bar Q$ pairs in the eigen state $\Phi$ at a time $\tilde{t}$ as the integral of the rate of decay and formation of pairs in the eigen state $\Phi$, $\Gamma^\Phi(t)$:
+To circumvent this issue of semiclassical transport approaches, we resort to the method of Remler's original work: We express the probability to observe $Q\bar Q$ pairs in the eigen state $\Phi$ at a time $\tilde{t}$ as the integral of the rate of decay and formation of pairs in the eigen state $\Phi$, $\Gamma^\Phi(t)$:

 \bea P^\Phi(\tilde t)&=& P^\Phi(0)+\int_0^{\tilde t}\Gamma^\Phi(t) dt \eea with the rate $\Gamma^{\Phi}$ defined as